andreberg/Xcode-SetVersion-Tool/README.markdown

 	    Each <key> in <plist> will be set to <value> until no more pairs are left.

-	    NOTE: At the moment only values of type string, float/double, int/long and BOOL (true/false) are supported!
-(YES/NO are string values treated as BOOL)
+	    Note: At the moment only values of type String, Number (Real or Integer), Boolean (true/false or YES/NO) and Date (format: YYYY-MM-DD HH:MM:SS ±HHMM) are supported!
+Currently unsupported: Dictionary, Array and Data.

-	    NOTE 2: If you supply real numbers, be aware that those are subject to IEE754 FP inaccuracies, which happen in the conversion from string to real.
-	    If you need exact numbers you might want to use a string instead.

 	    In "Increment" mode (-n) you specify a number, which defines at what intervals 'CFBundleShortVersionString' will be incremented by 0.1 or